BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

+reinstall 0base
+qubsdmap can be shortened, for the most part.
+But have to hand jam it caz sometimes not

+qubsd.sh
-- qb-connect
+	- get_jail_parameter
+		- Getting the #default shouldnt be the default behavior. -d should say "get default if nothing is there"
+	- Double check on things that are positional items vs if they should be options
+	- chk_isinteger [-l lower_bound] [-u "upper_bound"].
+You have a lot of integer checks.
+	- chk_isgateway ? maybe not needed
+	- connect_client_to_gateway ; uses a lot of dumb switches and repeat code
+	- reclone_zroot probably needs to be optimized.
+Maybe not.
+Seems okay

+# After SSH and scp is hammered out, make another system backup
+Overview - taps will live on host.
+Each VM gets 1, and it's vtnet0.
+This should tie in nicely with an eventual control jail.
+STEPS:
+	1) Beef up security of pf_pass.conf.
+TAPS never.
+Epair only.
+Unique static IP
+	2) Add cron to continually re-assert the DOWN state of taps
+	3) qb-hostnet edits
+	4) prep_bhyve_options changes
+		- taps handled differenty now, automatic+1 for qmap entry
+	5) change the zusr of VMs to vtnet1, because all vtnet0 is now for control tap

-	- VM integration: jail/VM connections, specifically SSH preparation for files copy
+qb-connect - VM integration: jail/VM connections, specifically SSH preparation for files copy
-	- Maybe even a 2nd tap, with sshd for ubuntu (or other VMs) on vtnet0 and vtnet1

-New scripts
 qb-pci
 	- summary of PCI devices relevant to user
 	- USB, NIC, maybe others
 	- Show what was is currently passthrough'd

-Ubuntu upgrades
-	zusr dataset integration
-		- try Ubuntu zfs install
-		- User profiles
+Ubuntu - zusr dataset integration; user profiles

 USBVM
 	- Create a proper unprivileged user with devd.conf and automounts
 	- Auto remove password from unprivleged usbvm user
-	- When xterm is closed with ssh connection, the tap1 connect between jail and usbvm should be severed.
-Need a "trap" command
 	- usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

-NICVM
-  - Make a Linux VM so that it can use all the wireless protocols.
-     - Someone made a post about this in FreeBSD

 ### UPGRADES